BC-EESC4464-SP26/hurricane_final_project/README.md

 Water level was downloaded from https://tidesandcurrents.noaa.gov/waterlevels.html?id=8761724 at the hourly interval for every year from 2014-2024 using MLLW as the baseline unit.
 These datasets are included in the repository using the naming convention "tide_station_20xx.csv".
 Hurricane data was manually extracted from the storm reports for each storm within 60 nautical miles.
 Storm reports were accessed from https://coast.noaa.gov/hurricanes/.
 The data used in our analysis is included in the repository in the Storm Track Data.xlsx file.

 ### Copying/Running This Repository (Locally)
 Make sure you have Git installed on your machine.
-For downloads/instructions for Windows/Mac/Linux, check out the Git website and/or the great tutorial video by UW eScience.
+For downloads/instructions for Windows/Mac/Linux, navigate to the Git website for detailed instructions.
 In command line, navigate to where you would like the cloned directory, and run the following in your command line: git clone https://github.com/BC-EESC4464-SP26/hurricane_final_project.git